ddecarle/eeb462-2024/Lab4_BayesianInference.md

 For a complete list of the amino acid models implemented in MrBayes, consult the [MrBayes Wiki](http://mrbayes.sourceforge.net/wiki/index.php/Manual_3.2), or use the MrBayes help command (`help prset;`).

-**NOTE:** Unlike with the `allNuc` dataset, you won't be able to copy-and-paste the partitions straight from IQ-TREE's output file.
-Because MrBayes accepts multiple data types in the same file, but IQ-TREE does not, you have to remove the part of the command that specifies the file in which each dataset should be found.
-For example:
+**NOTE:** Unlike with the `allNuc` dataset, ***you cannot copy-and-paste the partitions straight from IQ-TREE's output file***.
+Because MrBayes accepts multiple data types in the same file, but IQ-TREE does not, the locations of each partition will change.
+Luckily, the fused NEXUS file contains a `SETS` block which tells you where each locus begins and ends. ***Remember*** that, when specifying your models of evolution, you may need to specify different partitions for each codon position in the protein-coding loci.

-  - IQ-TREE output in `.best_scheme.nex` file: `charset coi = coi-protein.nex: 1-220;`
-  - correct formatting for Bayes block: ` charset coi = 1-220;`

 See [IQ-TREE: Substitution Models](http://www.iqtree.org/doc/Substitution-Models) for more information on the models listed in your `.best_scheme.nex` file.